 They are mortgage educators, so you don't have to worry about a high-pressure sales pitch for a loan.
 Visit them at ArcLoan.com.

 If you are being harassed by debt collectors, you'll want to check out my ebook Debt Collection Answers: How to Use Debt Collection Laws to Protect Your Rights.
-You can read the first chapter online for free!
+It's free!

 My then-elementary school age daughter changed her tune about spending and saving virtually overnight with the help of Sammy the Rabbit at www.ItsAHabit.com.
 She and her friends loved the CDs and books.

-I am proud to serve as a credit coach for members of the Garrett Planning Network.
+For many years I served as a credit coach for members of the Garrett Planning Network.

 These fee-only financial planners can help you with a variety of financial planning services, from creating a retirement saving strategy to getting your budget on track.
 Their advice is independent and unbiased, and I know from the time I have spent with many of them, they really care!